reload/drupal-packages-generator/README.markdown

+> This project is not supported.
+Please take a look at http://drupal-composer.org/

 # Drupal.org packages.json generator

 This project is a small console application which generates [`packages.json` files](https://getcomposer.org/doc/05-repositories.md#composer) from projects on [Drupal.org](https://drupal.org/download) using the updates.drupal.org API.